Facebook Inc. (FB): Skating on Thin Ice? We Know the Answer

 Oppenheimer gave a rating of “Outperform” to FB, setting the target price at $300 in the report published on September 22nd of the current year.

-Volatility was left at 3.06%, however, over the last 30 days, the volatility rate increased by 2.22%, as shares sank -2.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.65% upper at present.
+Volatility was left at 2.87%, however, over the last 30 days, the volatility rate increased by 2.59%, as shares surge +5.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.68% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FB starting from Wehner David M., who sale 11,896 shares at the price of $272.45 back on Nov 20.
-After this action, Wehner David M. now owns 25,348 shares of Facebook Inc., valued at $3,241,065 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FB starting from Zuckerberg Mark, who sale 62,250 shares at the price of $277.06 back on Nov 27.
+After this action, Zuckerberg Mark now owns 0 shares of Facebook Inc., valued at $17,246,715 using the latest closing price.

-Taylor Susan J.S., the Chief Accounting Officer of Facebook Inc., sale 2,070 shares at $272.45 during a trade that took place back on Nov 20, which means that Taylor Susan J.S. is holding 3,147 shares at $563,972 based on the most recent closing price.
+Zuckerberg Mark, the COB and CEO of Facebook Inc., sale 62,250 shares at $275.24 during a trade that took place back on Nov 25, which means that Zuckerberg Mark is holding 0 shares at $17,133,510 based on the most recent closing price.

 Stock Fundamentals for FB